LyteNyte Grid logo for light mode. Links back to the documentation home page.

 Row Spanning

-Cells in LyteNyte Grid can span multiple rows.
-A spanning cell extends into the rows below it, and the grid skips rendering any cells it covers.
+Cells can span multiple rows in LyteNyte Grid.
+When a cell spans, it occupies the rows beneath it, and the grid does not render the cells it covers.

 The rowSpan property on a column definition controls how many rows a cell spans.
 It accepts either a number or a function.